vraminthegreen/swarm/README.md

 # Swarm Simulation

-This repository contains a simple Python program that simulates a swarm of red dots on a black background.
-The user can place a single flag by clicking the mouse, and the dots will attempt to move toward that flag.
-Only one red dot can occupy a pixel at any time.
-Dots may move diagonally and occasionally move randomly to create a more natural swarm effect.
+This repository contains a simple Python program that simulates two swarms of ants competing over flags.
+Red ants are controlled by the player while blue ants follow an AI-controlled flag.
+When a swarm member spots an enemy within range it will attack instead of moving.
+Attacks have a small chance to remove the target, introducing a basic combat element.

 ## Requirements